tianmarin/csi-wp-plugin/README.md

-# IT Admin - Wordpress Plugin
+# Continuos Improvement - Wordpress Plugin
+This Wordpress Plugin is a personal effort to automate and showcase information as a Continuous Improvements & Innovation direction.

 ## Features
 Multisite (network) activation